AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table in Hologres to accelerate queries of MaxCompute data.md

     Create a partitioned table in MaxCompute and import data to the table.
 For more information, see [Partition and column operations](/intl.en-US/Development/SQL/DDL SQL/Partition and column operations.md).
 You can also use an existing partitioned MaxCompute table.

     In this example, an existing partitioned MaxCompute table is used.
-You can also execute the following statements to create a partitioned table in MaxCompute and import data to the table:
+To create a partitioned table in MaxCompute and import data to the table, execute the following statements:

     ```
-    CREATE TABLE odps_test
+    create table odps_test
     (
         shop_name     string,
         customer_id   string,
         total_price   INT
     )
-    PARTITIONED BY  (sale_date string);
+    partitioned by (sale_date string);
-    INSERT  OVERWRITE TABLE odps_test PARTITION  (sale_date='2013') VALUES ('shop', '1234', 12);
-    INSERT  OVERWRITE TABLE odps_test PARTITION  (sale_date='2014')VALUES ('rest', '1111', 13);
-    INSERT  OVERWRITE TABLE odps_test PARTITION (sale_date='2015')VALUES ('texy', '2222', 14);
     ```

 2. Create a foreign table in Hologres.